 MVNO stands for Mobile Virtual Network Operator.
 Basically, this means an MVNO is a wireless carrier that offers service using one, or more, of the networks from the major carriers.
 One example is Visible, which is an MVNO carrier that offers services using the Verizon network.

 Which MVNO should you choose?

 This is somewhat of a personal decision, but a good place to start is by looking towards network coverage.
-The MVNO carriers use the networks of the big four carriers, so you can begin by looking to see which of the carriers has solid coverage in the areas where you live, work, and play.
+The MVNO carriers use the networks of the major carriers, so you can begin by looking to see which of the carriers has solid coverage in the areas where you live, work, and play.
 This can be done by checking coverage maps on the carrier website.
 It can also be done by asking friends and family how well their carrier(s) work in your local area.
 Swappa also collects independent user reviews for wireless carriers.

 Another tip is to consider which phone you have, or which you plan to get.
 MVNO carriers typically operate on a BYOD (bring your own device) setup, and that means you may be able to keep your current phone, or that you may be able to pick up a newish phone here on Swappa (and save money compared to buying new retail).

 At this point, we’ll assume you already know the Verizon network is good in your local area, and that you have or plan to purchase a newish Verizon compatible phone, and we will get started highlighting the best Verizon MVNO carriers.

 Best MVNO carriers using Verizon’s network?